andrejacobs/ajfs/Planning/Specs.md

 -   `tosync`

     -   Shows what files need to be synced from the LHS to the RHS.
 NOTE: Does not do any syncing.
-This is the job for the execellent rsync.
+This is the job for the excellent rsync.
         For example I can use this to see which files on my Mac has not yet been backed up on a Linux server (even though the paths will be different etc.).
         Meaning this is just a quick way of seeing if any files on the LHS has not yet been copied somewhere onto the RHS.
     -   Criteria are: